-Guidance on "Balance" and Outreach within the American National Standards (ANS) Process
+Guidance on "Balance"1 and Outreach within the American National Standards (ANS) Process

-This document is for informational use only and does not supersede the requirements set-forth in the ANSI Essential Requirements: Due process requirements for American National Standards (ANSI Essential Requirements - www.ansi.org/essentialrequirements), which contains the procedures that govern the American National Standards (ANS) process.
+This document is for informational use only and does not supersede the requirements set-forth in the ANSI Essential Requirements: Due process requirements for American National Standards (ANSI Essential Requirements), which contains the procedures that govern the American National Standards (ANS) process.
 Adherence to this document is not required in order to be found in compliance with the ANSI Essential Requirements.